 These are some of our favorites.
 All are walking distance!
-(Don’t drive!). –> Dress warm (winter) going into town and you will have a blast.
+(Don’t drive, you will never find a parking space!). –> Dress warm (winter) going into town and you will have a blast.
 Dress for South Carolina nights and you will be miserable!
 Leave your suit and tie at home.
-Nice jeans and a casual polo are the norm.
+Jeans and a casual are the norm.
 I have yet to see anyone wearing a suit at any of the restaurants or anywhere here in town.

 Get the daily newspaper to get deals!!!
 Many are 2 for 1.
 If you are looking for a party or things to do, find it in the daily newspaper.
 The paper is free.
 Get it early as they run out!

 Have a tip to add?
 Send me an email and I’ll add it to the list.